 Airport Revenue Shortfall Issue

 As a follow-up to last week’s discussion, Mr. Ellis presented two options for FY24 and FY25 (see below), using the amount of $172K as the total needed for FY24.
 This amount includes an additional $10K to increase the Airport budget.
 Both options for each year provide the same total revenue assistance, but the sources differ.
-The simpler option is to entirely use Free Cash for FY24 and Taxation for FY25.
+The simpler option is to entirely use Free Cash for FY24 and Taxation for FY25 and beyond.
 The second option, which Mr. Ellis prefers, funds the capital outlay budget with Town Capital Stabilization Fund and uses Sale of Real Estate to fund that portion of the Pioneer Debt Service not already funded by the FAA Grant.
 Using multiple revenue sources allows more flexibility to use Free Cash for other needs in FY24 and reduces the potential need to use additional taxation in FY25.

 Mr. Hanold is attracted to using multiple funds as it reduces the impact to Free Cash, but asked if the other sources would continue to be used going forward.
 Mr. Ellis said that the debt cost would be ongoing and that the capital outlay cost would increase to $18,125 in FY25 before jumping to $130,000 for FY26.
 Those two capital costs would complete the current project, but that does not mean there would not be more projects in future years.

-Mr. Hanold doesn’t like the idea of shielding bad news from the town in general by squirreling away reductions in Capital Stabilization or other funds.
+Mr. Hanold doesn’t like the idea of shielding bad news from the town in general by squirreling away reductions in Capital Stabilization or other funds and prefers funding from Taxation.

 Ms. Bell-Upp prefers the mixed funding source approach for FY24 and maybe funding fully from taxation for FY25.

-Mr. Garrison agrees but is concerned with getting long-term clarity on the long-term costs of operating the airport.
+Mr. Garrison agrees but is concerned with getting clarity on the long-term costs of operating the airport.
 Feels like the solar lease was a hail Mary pass that failed.

 Ms. Waryas was in favor of the Pioneer property purchase, but the airport seems to be needing more and more each year and asked how we keep it fiscally responsible.